-Carole Piovesan is a lawyer in our litigation department.
-She regularly advises clients on risk management strategies and represents clients in complex commercial litigation, class actions, environmental litigation, estate litigation, professional negligence and appellate advocacy.
-She has appeared before various administrative tribunals, at all levels of court in Ontario, as well as at the Supreme Court of Canada.
+In addition, Carole consults with clients on privacy, risk management strategies and cybersecurity preparedness.
+She also represents clients in complex commercial litigation, class actions, environmental litigation, professional negligence and appellate advocacy.
+She has appeared before all levels of court in Ontario, as well as at the Supreme Court of Canada.

 Carole is a graduate of Osgoode Hall Law School where she obtained her JD in 2010.
 She is also a graduate of the London School of Economics and Political Science where she received her MSc with distinction.
 She is the recipient of various awards including the Osgoode Mentor of the Year award, the Dean's Gold Key award (Osgoode Hall Law School), the Loch Exhibition award (University of London) and the inaugural Toronto French School Alumni of Distinction award, among others.

-Carole speaks on a range of issues including artificial intelligence, and has been published in the Law Times, Commercial Litigation and Arbitration Review, as well as numerous blogs.
-Carole is a member of the Advocates’ Society, Ontario Bar Association, Canadian Technology Law Association and the American Bar Association.
+Carole frequently speaks on a range of issues related to AI and Law, and has been published in various publications including the Law Times, the Advocate’s Journal, the Commercial Litigation and Arbitration Review, as well as numerous blogs.
+Carole is a member of the Advocates’ Society, Ontario Bar Association, Canadian Technology Law Association, the International Technology Law Association and the American Bar Association.